 - On an unfloured work surface, place the ball of dough directly in front of you with the heel of your hand on top of the dough.

 - With the heel of your hand, push the dough downward (toward the work surface) and forward with a smooth stroke.
 Make sure that you are pushing had enough that the dough moves underneath your hand, but not so hard that the dough beings to tear.
-When you have pushed the dough so that the heel of your hand is at the front edge of the dough, remove your hand from the dough.

 - With your other hand, fold the dough in half and move the dough back to where it started before the first knead.